apify/apify-docs/docs/data_collection_fundamentals/project_setup.md

 ---
-title: Setting up your project
+title: Project setup
 description: Create a new scraper project with NPM and Node.js, install libraries and test that everything works correctly.
 menuWeight: 20.5
 paths:
-    - data_collection_fundamentals/project-setup
+    - data-collection-fundamentals/project-setup
 ---

 # [](#setting-up) Setting up your project